 - 2 lbs Brussel Sprouts, stem removed, washed and cut in half

 - 2 tablespoons Red Wine Vinegar

 - Combine the sprouts and pancetta with 1 tablespoon of olive oil and sprinkle with salt.
 Place the mixture on a baking sheet and spread evenly.
 Roast until the spouts begin to brown - about 20 minutes.
 Note: If you like your bacon extra crispy, brown them slightly first and use the drippings in your vinaigrette sauce.

 - In the mean time whisk together the vinegar, mustard and remaining olive oil.
 Drizzle over the spouts and serve immediately.

-See additional recipes inspired from our travels around the world in our food finds/recipes section.
+See additional recipes inspired from our travels around the world in our International Recipes section.